Everything you need to know about how dash cams handle storage

 Usage Time

 Typically, recording one hour of 1080p video consumes around 6GB of storage.
-If you drive for two hours per day, five days a week, you would need approximately 60GB of storage, which can be accommodated by a 64GB memory card.
+If you drive for two hours per day, five days a week, you would need approximately 64GB worth of memory.

 Capacity